nodejs/node/doc/api/esm.md

 Modules loaded this way will only be loaded once, even if their query or fragment string differs between `import` statements.

-When loaded via `import` these modules will provide a single `default` export representing the value of `module.exports` at the time they finished evaluating.
+When loaded via `import` these modules will provide a `default` export representing the value of `module.exports` at the time they finished evaluating, and named exports for each key of `module.exports`.

 ```js
 import fs from 'fs';